Home » Articles » Topic » People » Presidents » Donald Trump

 2020 election takes place during COVID-19 epidemic

-Not long after the impeachment and acquittal, another crisis captured the nation and, indeed, the world: the COVID-19 epidemic.
+Not long after the impeachment and acquittal, the COVID-19 pandemic captured the attention of the nation and, indeed, the world.

-With another presidential election approaching, COVID-19, a virus that originated in China, began infecting an increasing number of Americans and taking an increasing number of lives.
+The virus, which originated in China, began taking an increasing number of lives.
 Trump downplayed the deaths, claiming that the virus would disappear.
 He refused to wear face masks and did not insist that supporters do so at his campaign rallies even after he was briefly hospitalized with the disease.

 Largely as a result of the pandemic, many states liberalized voting so that more people could cast mail-in ballots in the upcoming election rather than physically go to a polling place.
 Trump charged that this would lead to voting fraud.

 Capitol attack on Jan.
-6, 2021 sought to stop Electoral College certification
+6, 2021, sought to stop Biden win

 As the time came for Vice President Mike Pence to open the Electoral College votes before a joint session of Congress on Jan.
 6, 2021, Trump held out hope that Pence could, contrary to all historical precedent, convert this ministerial act into a discretionary one and declare him the winner.
 As Pence indicated that he would not do so, Trump supporters gathered for a rally at the White House.
 Trump and his allies urged the crowd to continue to fight and to go to the Capitol Building.
 Trump told them that if they did not do so, they might not have a country left.